johan-st/go-image-server/assets/USAGE.md

 ### GET /:image_id/:desired_filename.jpeg

-Subsequent path does not change the response but is helpfull for naming the "file" fetched.
+Subsequent path does not change the response but is helpfull for naming the file fetched.
-The titular example return a file name "desired_filname.jpg"
+The titular example return a file named desired_filname.jpg

 ## Preprocessing